 - 20. Non-Satisfactory KYC / CDD: In case, MFB is not able to satisfactorily complete the required CDD measures, account shall not be opened or any service provided and consideration should be given if the circumstances are suspicious so as to file an STR.
-If CDD of an existing customer is found unsatisfactory, the relationship should be treated as high risk and reporting of suspicious transaction be considered as per law and circumstances of the case. - 21.
-Third party mandate: MFB shall verify that any person purporting to act on behalf of the actual customer is so authorized, and identify and verify the identity of that person.
+If MFBs are unable to satisfactorily comply with CDD measures of an existing customer, the relationship should be terminated and reporting of suspicious transaction be considered as per law and circumstances of the case.
+Further, MFBs shall serve a prior notice and record cogent reasons for terminating business relationships in their systems on a case to case basis. - 21.
+Third Party Mandate: MFB shall verify that any person purporting to act on behalf of the actual customer is so authorized, and identify and verify the identity of that person.
 MFBs shall take reasonable measures, stipulated under para 8 above to identify the beneficial owner.